cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

    * - ``<app-id>``
      - Name of the Application
    * - ``<schedule-name>``
-     - Name of the Schedule
+     - Name of the schedule

 .. container:: table-block-example